Gross Domestic Problem: Don’t Shoot the Measurement

 The central logic of pursuing GDP growth is “a rising tide lifts all boats.”
 As long as GDP continues to grow, it is mathematically possible to have more jobs and increase the amount of GDP available per person.
 In other words, the “standard of living” can increase with GDP.

 The rising tide logic made perfect sense during most of the 20th century, when there was a lot of open water and plenty of boat-building material.
 But such is not the case in the 21st century.
 Growing the GDP entails population growth or growth in consumption per person; usually both.
 Trying to grow the GDP these days causes as many problems as it solves.
 Biodiversity loss, climate change, and pollution are some of the obvious ones.
 Noise, congestion, and stress are too.
-It doesn’t look like GDP growth increases the standard of living after all, unless your idea of living standards is particularly anal.
+It doesn’t look like GDP growth increases the standard of living after all, unless your idea of living standards is particularly banal.

 Keystone Protest